 What should I expect from studying Marketing?

 Particular universities may require students to complete a work placement during their second or third year and can be completed as an assessment, or to allow individuals to gain valuable experience in the career sector.
-This work experience may even prove successful as students can be offered jobs based on their performance once they graduate.
+This work experience may even prove successful as students can be offered jobs based on their performance once they graduate (Learn more – What if my course has placement).

 Students who are part of a combined programme will study modules concerning both areas, either connected or separately, for example, a BSc in Marketing and Management may include modules such as; Managing People and Organisations, Managing Customer Service or Marketing for Organisations.